SamuelBurnes/PMMGBeautifier/README.md

 restored back to its original state.
 This ensures that when the module is disabled, the UI isn't broken.
 Have a look at existing modules for inspiration but be aware that some may need refactoring.
 Ask if you have questions.

+The XIT_Handler module works differently.
+When a buffer with the correct header is detected, the XIT handler will load in the information once and set the ID to the first child to be something the original code recognizes as a success.
+The buffer will not update after that unless it is refreshed.
+Add another case to the switch statement and look at the other "get" methods to see this process in action.

 When you are happy with how it works submit a Pull Request to this repository.
 One of us will review it, suggest feedback with the goal of merging it in.